hopemumbi/my_portfolio/index.md

 ## 💼 About Me

 I hold a degree in Statistics and specialize in **data cleaning, analysis, visualization, and storytelling** using:
+- Excel
+- SQL
-- Excel, SQL, Power BI
+- Power BI
+- R
-- R and Python (Pandas, Matplotlib, Seaborn)
+- Python (Pandas, Matplotlib, Seaborn)
-- Data visualization & dashboards

-I am passionate about transforming complex data into insights that drive decisions and inspire action.
+I am passionate about turning data into stories, and stories into impact.

 ---